CaptoshkaLA/Calculator_based_on_the_RPN/README.md

 # Calculator
  #### This library stores the implementation of a simple calculator based on the Reverse Polish Notation.
- #### The expression is translated from the infix record to the postfix record and calculated.
+ #### The expression is translated from the infix to the postfix record and calculated.
  #### All negative numbers must be entered in brackets.
  #### Input examples: `(-1)^0-5`, `(-3)*(-7)*5`, `-3+(-5)*(6-7)`.